herrbischoff/awesome-command-line-apps/README.md

 - [crontab.guru](http://crontab.guru) - Cron schedule expression editor.

+## Send a Tip my Way

+In case you feel particularly generous today, you can buy me a coffee.
+That would really make my day.
+Kindness of strangers and all that.
+If you can't or won't, no hard feelings.

+Bitcoin: `1HXi42h9Uk5LmDrq1rVv8ykaFoeARTXw9P`

 ## License

 <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://licensebuttons.net/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.